harrypm/vhs-decode/README.md

 [Windows Setup & Downloads](https://github.com/oyvindln/vhs-decode/wiki/Windows-Build)

 The ld-tools suit alongside a combined exe version of `ld-decode` / `vhs-decode` / `cvbs-decode` has been ported to windows.

-This allows the use of ld-analyse to view TBC files and ld-lds-converter to convert and compress DdD captures inside Windows with drag and drop bat scripts.
+This allows the use of ld-analyse to view TBC files and ld-lds-converter to convert and compress DdD captures inside Windows with drag and drop bat scripts video exporting also has an export script, hifi decoding is currently only avalible via WSL2 or via RTLSDR decode via GNURadio.

 # MacOS Builds